NixOS/nix/doc/manual/src/architecture/store/store.md

 It can *perform builds*, that is, create new store objects by transforming build inputs into build outputs, using instructions from the build tasks.

-As it keeps track of references, it can [garbage-collect](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) unused store objects.
+As it keeps track of references, it can [garbage-collect][garbage-collection] unused store objects.

 ```haskell
 add    :: Store -> Data -> (Store, Reference)